CipherWraithSec/Task-Management-Platform/README.md

 - Task history UI modal
 - Responsive UI
 - Paginated list of tasks with the ability to filter by status
+- Redux UI state management
+- React Query for caching and revalidation

 Bonus: